fpavogt/fcmaker/_sources/running.rst.txt

 +++++++++++++++++++++++++++++

-``DSS2 Red`` background images are not well suited for MUSE NFM finding charts, given the small field-of-view of 7.5x7.5 square arcsec of this mode.
-To circumvent this issue, fcmaker creates pseudo sky images from the Gaia catalogue, via the ``fcmaker_plots.make_gaia_image()`` function.
-By default, the image is created with a pixel size of 25 mas (the pixel size of MUSE NFM).
-Each star is plotted as a 2D gaussian with a FWHM of 80 mas (typical to the image quality achieved in normal operations), and scaled in intensity as a function of its Gaia flux.
+``DSS2 Red`` background images are not well suited for MUSE NFM finding charts, given the small field-of-view of 7.5x7.5 square arcsec of this mode, or for ESPRESSO finding charts, given the brightness of the targets.
+To circumvent this issue, fcmaker can create pseudo sky images from the Gaia catalogue, via the ``fcmaker_plots.make_gaia_image()`` function.
+By default, the image is created with a pixel size of 25 mas for MUSE NFM (the pixel size) and 50 mas for ESPRESSO.
+Each star is plotted as a 2D gaussian with a FWHM of 80 mas for MUSE NFM (typical to the image quality achieved in normal operations) or 0.6 arcsec for ESPRESSO (typical V-band seeing), and scaled in intensity as a function of its Gaia flux.
 The proper motion of each star is propagated up to the OB observing date (requested by the user with the ``--obsdate`` parameter; default = chart creation time).
 The resulting image is saved as a fully-fledged FITS file at the